JasperFx/marten/documentation/documentation/events/schema.md

 * `mt_append_event` - Writes event data to the `mt_events` and `mt_streams` tables
 * `mt_mark_event_progression` - Updates the `mt_event_progression` table

 ## Event Metadata in Code

-Hopefully, it's relatively clear how the fields in `mt_events` maps to the `IEvent` interface in Marten:
+Hopefully, it's relatively clear how the fields in `mt_events` map to the `IEvent` interface in Marten:

 <[sample:event_metadata]>

 The full event data is available on `EventStream` and `IEvent` objects immediately after committing a transaction that involves event capture.
 See <[linkto:documentation/documents/diagnostics]> for more information on capturing event data in the instrumentation hooks.